“To hell with facts! We need stories!”

 Keep At It

-Use multiple media and channels to build out your narratives: text, video, images, quotations across your digital and offline outlets.
+Use multiple media and channels to build out your marketing story: text, video, images, quotations across your digital and offline outlets.
 Employ paid and non-paid tactics and see which work better for you.